+Refactoring is

-- Refactoring is the process of making improvements to a program to slow down degradation through change. - You can think of refactoring as 'preventative maintenance' that reduces the problems of future change. - Refactoring involves modifying a program to improve its structure, reduce its complexity or make it easier to understand. - When you refactor a program, you should not add functionality but rather concentrate on program improvement.
+- slowing down program degradation by making improvements - 'preventative maintenance' that reduces the problems of future change. - modifying a program to improve its structure, reduce its complexity or make it easier to understand. - improvement in existing program without adding extra functions.